 After five or ten years of marriage (or even just one) many couples choose to celebrate their anniversaries with special rings.
-Anniversary rings are often bands embellished with diamonds, though there are no set rules – choose a design that fits her personal style.
+Anniversary rings are often bands embellished with diamonds, though there are no set rules – make sure to choose a design that fits her personal style.

 The old-fashioned list of anniversary gifts says couples should give each other wood on their fifth anniversary, tin or aluminum on their tenth, and wait until fifty years of marriage before celebrating with gold jewelry!
 The modern list says that diamond jewelry should be given on your tenth anniversary.
-We say: Ignore the rules and buy an anniversary band whenever it feels right.
+We say: Buy an anniversary band whenever it feels right.
 To truly surprise your wife, give her a ring on an “off” anniversary (fourth or sixth or eleventh, for example).
 It’s certain to be a welcome surprise.
+That being said, guidelines can sometimes prove helpful.
+Here’s what we suggest:

 Choosing an Anniversary Ring